Efficient optical configurations for trapped-ion entangling gates: Introduction

-This work offers a path to optically implemented entangling gates with significantly reduced power requirements, favorable intensity scaling to higher gate rates, and suppressed off-resonant couplings, achievable leveraging the passive phase stability afforded by scalable optical platforms.
-The lower power requirements predicted for SW-based gates of a given infidelity may facilitate simultaneous gates in large numbers of parallel zones, while the ability to drive faster gates for a given power can significantly reduce effects of miscalibrations and drifts whose impacts scale often quadratically with $\tau_{\mathrm{g}}$, as well as infidelities due to electric field noise and motional mode heating that scale linearly with $\tau_g$ \cite{ballance2017high}.
+The predicted enhancements hold for multiple ion species for both typical geometric phase gate implementations, i.e. light-shift (LS) gates and MS gates \cite{sorensen1999quantum, leibfried2003experimental, lee2005phase}, across a range of SPS-limited gate fidelities.
+By reducing laser powers required to achieve low SPS errors, our scheme may allow laser-based gates to come significantly closer to performance promised by microwave-based quantum logic \cite{ospelkaus2011microwave, harty2016high, zarantonello2019robust, srinivas2021high, loschnauer2024scalable, nunnerich2025fast} which is free of photon-scattering errors, while preserving the attractive features of laser-based gates with respect to addressing and potentially power and thermal considerations.
+Also preserved is the favorable scaling to faster operation: gates driven through two-photon stimulated-Raman transitions have $\tau_{\mathrm{g}}$ that scales inversely with the peak drive power $P$ rather than $\sqrt{P}$ as for single-photon optical-transition MS \cite{benhelm2008towards, mehta2020integrated} or microwave-driven gates.

-The concepts proposed address the fundamental challenge with laser-based gates, namely the power requirements required to achieve low SPS errors.
-They may therefore allow laser-based gates to come closer to performance promised by microwave-based quantum logic \cite{ospelkaus2011microwave, harty2016high, zarantonello2019robust, srinivas2021high, loschnauer2024scalable, nunnerich2025fast} which is free of photon-scattering errors, while preserving laser-based gates' attractive features with respect to addressing, power scaling with gate speed, and potentially power and thermal considerations.
-We hence expect the concepts and calculations presented here to inform near-term experiments in integrated platforms, and to play a key role in robust and high-fidelity laser gate implementations in large-scale trapped-ion processors.
+We hence expect the concepts and calculations presented here to inform near-term experiments in integrated platforms, and to play a key role in high-fidelity parallelized laser gate implementations in large-scale trapped-ion processors.
+Our analysis of SPS at SW intensity nulls also serves as a starting point for the study of more general stimulated-Raman processes in structured light fields in both trapped-ion and neutral atom platforms where, for instance, analogous optical configurations can be used to enhance Raman sideband cooling \cite{kaufman2012cooling, thompson2013coherence, jenkins2022ytterbium} and higher-order coherent interactions, e.g. state-dependent motional squeezing \cite{katz2022n, buazuavan2024squeezing}.